HelloHowAreYouHaveANiceDay/reading-notes/docs/finance/investment_decision_rules.md

 Looks at the payback period.
 Take the investment where cash flows pay back its initial investment within a period.

+The pitfalls of Payback Rule are:

+1. ignores the project's cost of capital and TVM
+2. ignores cash flows after the payback period
+3. relies on an ad hoc decision criterion (i.e. number of years)

+Payback rule is a simple metric for small capital projects and provides budgeting information regarding the length of time the capital is tied up in the project.

 ## Choosing between Projects

 ### NPV rule and mutually exclusive investments